Rules Against Pregnancy Discrimination Get an Update

 According to EEOC Chair Jacqueline A. Berrien, “Pregnancy is not a justification for excluding women from jobs that they are qualified to perform, and it cannot be a basis for denying employment or treating women less favorably than coworkers similar in their ability or inability to work.”

-We certainly agree, and hope that these changes can be implemented to make the lives of new moms and moms-to-be much easier.
+We certainly agree, and hope these changes make the lives of new moms and moms-to-be much easier.